 We had to get underway, so the sails were hoisted.
 The seas were rough, but having sailed in the Thames Estuary many times, we made it to the Oare Creek entrance by late afternoon.
 Meanwhile Sorin made a few calls to yacht-ies from the creek.
 Our mooring owner came with his small fishing boat to tow us in from the creek mouth.
 The whole picture was hilarious.
 The tandem looked like an ant dragging an elephant!
 But we were grateful to our ‘bienfaiteur’.

 Sorin decided to lift it off the boat and have it rebuilt by a marine engineer in Rochester.
 Big mistake!
+Our marine engineer should have known that rebuilding a boat motor is not a straight forward job.
 The estimated time for the rebuild was around 6 months.
 Painfully long but we had no choice.
 Six months turned into seven, seven into eight and so on…until Sorin, fed up with putting pressure to no avail over the phone, went to the workshop.
 He found the engine in bits!

-We now knew that once the summer is over we have to get on with our plan of moving on Mehalah.
+We now knew that once the summer is over we have to get on with our plan of living aboard our sailboat.
 But we needed to find a suitable mooring first.
 We looked at options in London and around London.
 We are no longer city animals.
 We very much prefer the quiet and picturesque county side.
 But since we were both working in London and the commute from Chatham or Gillingham would have been pretty expensive and time consuming, we decided to move to Limehouse, where Sorin had obtained a mooring by befriending one of the marina staff.

 We made some good friends in the marina.
 We were within a walking distance from work.
-But most of all we now had all the time to look after our lovely Mehalah.
+But most of all, we now had all the time to look after our lovely Oyster Yacht.
 We no longer had to rush between London and Faversham for a weekend sailing or just to be on the boat!
-We were there all the time to make improvements, sunbathe and take her out at the weekend.
+We were there all the time to make improvements, sunbathe and take her out sailing at the weekend.
 We spent many weekends, picking up a buoy at Thurrock Sailing Club on the Thames.
 On the rare occasion when the tide and wind were right we could even sail to Stangate Creek and back over the weekend!

 If at least one of you will be inspired to realise their dreams, then the time spent writing was worthwhile!